 A consultant is accredited when it has demonstrated its CI training is fit for purpose and aligned with the LCS levels.
-Accreditation signifies a commitment to high standards and ongoing improvement and the right to award Certificates of Lean Competency to those it trains.
-The LCS accreditation method is to empower the consultant to define the standard and quality that it considers is appropriate to its client's environment and context.
-Indeed, the accrediting approach ensures that the design of the training system can be accommodated by the LCS.
+Accreditation signifies a commitment to high standards and ongoing improvement and provides the right to award Certificates of Lean Competency to those it trains.
+The LCS accreditation approach empowers the consultant to define the standard and quality that it considers is appropriate to its client's environment and context, while its flexible accreditation model means that a broad range of different training designs can be accommodated by the LCS method.